SaltySOMAdmin/Reddit-UFOs_Archive/README.md

 DailyRemovedFlair.py will need quite a bit more customization and may not be necessary for your needs.
 If it's a feature you need you'll need to edit the script to include a list of 'removal flairs' if the home subreddit supports them.
 You'll also need to update the script with your subreddit name and the path to your log file.
 This can be implemented at a later point as well as the main script does not hinge on it.

 ### Crontab Settings
 This is where you will set your schedule to run.
-My script runs every 14 minutes (Example: 10:00, 10:14, 10:28, 10:42, 10:56) and it logs actions to cron_log.txt Errors are logged within the script to error_log.txt as they happen.
+You need to pass the timedelta credential with your call to the script.
+My script runs every 14 minutes (Example: 10:00, 10:14, 10:28, 10:42, 10:56) and it checks posts from the past 28 minutes.
+This gives the script two tries to copy posts.
+The script logs actions to cron_log.txt; Errors are logged within the script to error_log.txt as they happen.
 To open your cron settings type this into your terminal: crontab -e

 - Run main script

-		*/14 * * * /usr/bin/python3 /home/ubuntu/Reddit-UFOs_Archive/CopyPosts-UFOs_Archives.py >> /home/ubuntu/Reddit-UFOs_Archive/cron_log.txt 2>&1
+		*/14 * * * /usr/bin/python3 /home/ubuntu/Reddit-UFOs_Archive/CopyPosts-UFOs_Archives.py 28m >> /home/ubuntu/Reddit-UFOs_Archive/cron_log.txt 2>&1

 - Update flair for removed posts script, if incorporated.